rachel-brain/readme-generator/develop/README.md

 // Still to debug the code to render the badge

 ## Description
-An app that quickly and easilty creates a README.md file with responses from a number of prompts
+An app that quickly and easily creates a high quality README file by using a command line application to generate one.
+This allows the developer to devote more time to working on the project.

 ## Motivation
-Saving time
+To save when drafting a README.md file as one is required for every project repo.

 ## Problem
-SAving time and avoiding missing important aspects of the README file
+It saves time and avoids missing an important aspect of the README documentation.

 ## Table of Contents
 [User Story](https://github.com/rachel-brain/readme-generator#user-story)

 [Screenshot](https://github.com/rachel-brain/readme-generator#screenshot)

 [Installation](https://github.com/rachel-brain/readme-generator#installation)

 [Usage](https://github.com/rachel-brain/readme-generator#usage)

 [Contact](https://github.com/rachel-brain/readme-generator#contact)

 [GitHub URL](https://github.com/rachel-brain/readme-generator#github-url)

 ## User Story
+AS A developer, I WANT a README generator, SO THAT I can quickly create a professional README file for a new project.

 ## Screenshot
 // Add screenshot manually